Undergraduate Degree Details & Requirements

 • Under both the new and the old requirements, to minor in Spanish students must take a minimum of 18 units starting with Spanish 302 (previously Spanish 307), of which 12 units must be taken in residence.
 Study at Washington University’s own programs in Spain or Chile is considered “in residence.”

 • Students must complete all courses with grades of B- or above and maintain a B average or better overall in Spanish.
-Courses taken Credit/No Credit (Pass/Fail) do not count towards the Spanish minor.
+Courses taken Credit/No Credit (Pass/No Pass) do not count towards the Spanish minor.

 • Transfer students with an advanced level of Spanish and native/heritage speakers need to be certified by the Director of Undergraduate Studies prior to declaring the minor.